rossguju1/AndroidProgramming_CS65/CodeIts/CodeIt2/README.md

 # Overview

-I went through the clean apk which is given to us in the instructions
+I went through the clean apk which is given to us in the instructions and made it so that my ActionTab is the same functionally to the given clean apk.

 # My Bug Changes